gitname/react-gh-pages/README.md

         "build": "react-scripts build",
     ```

-    > That `deploy` script will allow me to deploy the React app as a GitHub [**_project_ page**](https://pages.github.com/#project-site).
+    > That `deploy` script will allow me to deploy the React app as a GitHub **_project_ page**.
 If, instead, I wanted to deploy the React app as a GitHub [**_user_ page**](https://pages.github.com/#user-site) (regardless of domain name), I could do so by using the `deploy` script shown in the [official `create-react-app` GitHub Pages deployment guide](https://create-react-app.dev/docs/deployment/#github-pages).

 ### 6. Add the GitHub repository as a **remote**

-- In this step, I'll add a [remote](https://git-scm.com/docs/git-remote) to the local repository, designate the repository I created in step 1, as a  named `origin` in the local Git repository.
+- In this step, I'll add a [remote](https://git-scm.com/docs/git-remote) to the local repository.

+    That remote will be named `origin` and will point to the repository I created in step 1.
+The URL format is: `https://github.com/{username}/{repo-name}.git`

     ```shell
     $ git remote add origin https://github.com/gitname/react-gh-pages.git
     ```

-    > That will make it so that, when I (or the `gh-pages` npm package acting on my behalf) perform a `git push`, the payload is pushed to _that_ repository.
+    > That will make it so that, when I (or the `gh-pages` npm package acting on my behalf) perform a `git push`, Git knows where it can send the files being pushed.

 ### 7. Deploy the React app to GitHub

 - In this step, I will do two things:

-    1. Build a distributable version of the React app
+    1. Build a distributable instance of the React app
-    2. Deploy that version to GitHub
+    2. Deploy that distributable instance of the React app to GitHub

-    To do both of those things, I'll issue this single command:
+    To do both of those things, I'll issue this one command:

     ```shell
     $ npm run deploy